sajjad1105/Portfolio/README.md

 # Portfolio
 🎉 This is my personal portfolio website, built with React.
 It showcases my skills, projects, education, and achievements.
 The website features a responsive design with a sticky navbar for easy navigation.
-Each section—About Me, Education, Skills, Projects, and Achievements—provides detailed information about my background and work.
+Each section—About Me, Education, Skills, Projects, and Achievements—provides detailed information about my background and works.
 # Personal Portfolio ⚡️

 A clean, beautiful, and responsive portfolio template for software developers, showcasing skills, projects, and contact information.